TITLE 17 – BANKS AND BANKING

 Band Ordinance 41-98, § 9.

-The Loan Committee shall annually file a report to the Chief Executive and Band Assembly for the purpose of giving such relevant information as may be required concerning the Loan Committee during the preceding year, although from time to time additional reports may be required.
+The Office of Management and Budget shall annually file a report to the Chief Executive and Band Assembly for the purpose of giving such relevant information as may be required concerning the Office of Management and Budget during the preceding year, although from time to time additional reports may be required.
 The Revolving Loan Fund shall be reviewed as part of the annual audit of the Mille Lacs Band of Ojibwe.
 A copy of the audit shall be forwarded to the Chief Executive and Band Assembly within sixty days after the completion of the audit.

 Historical and Statutory Notes